-We estimate that the net proceeds from the issuance of the notes will be approximately US\$293.6 million (after deducting the initial purchasers' discounts and commissions and the payment of estimated offering expenses).
-We intend to use the net proceeds from this offering to pay fees and expenses incurred in connection with this offering, and for general corporate purposes.
+We estimate that the net proceeds from the issuance of the notes will be approximately US\$440.7 million (after deducting the initial purchasers' discounts and commissions and the payment of estimated offering expenses).
+We intend to use the net proceeds from the sale of the notes (i) to redeem all of our outstanding 2019 Senior Notes and to repay short-term indebtedness under other of our existing credit facilities and (ii) the remainder, if any, for general corporate purposes.